-The National Reconnaissance Office (NRO), established in 1961, designs, builds and operates the nation's unique reconnaissance systems and conducts intelligence-related activities essential for US national security.
-NRO products, provided to an expanding list of customers like the Central Intelligence Agency and the Department of Defense, can warn of potential trouble spots around the world, help plan military operations, and monitor the environment.
+The National Reconnaissance Office (NRO)

+(www.nro.gov) established in 1961, designs, builds and operates the nation's unique reconnaissance systems and conducts intelligence-related activities essential for US national security.
+NRO products, provided to an expanding list of customers like the Central Intelligence nation and our allies under all circumstances.

+Agency and the Department of Defense, can warn of potential trouble spots around the world, help plan military operations, and monitor the environment.